eclipse-openj9/openj9-omr/CONTRIBUTING.md

    copyright/license requirements outlined below.

 4. For each file that you modify, ensure that the current copyright year in the header at the top of the file is up-to-date with the current year.
+Note that renaming, moving, or copying a file does not require a copyright change.

 5. Follow the coding style and format of the code you are modifying (see the [coding standards](doc/CodingStandard.md)).
 The code base is yet to be unified